LGUG2Z/komorebi/docs/installation.md

 ## Long path support

-It highly recommended that you enable support for long paths in Windows by running the following command in an Administrator Terminal before installing `komorebi`.
+It is highly recommended that you enable support for long paths in Windows by running the following command in an Administrator Terminal before installing `komorebi`.